tmtsoftware/galil-prototype/README.md

 Note: The version of CSW used by this project is declared in [project/build.properties](project/build.properties).

+Run:

+    sbt stage

+to compile everything and create the start scripts for the components.

 ## Prerequisites for running Components

 The CSW services need to be running before starting the components.
-This is done by starting the `csw-services.sh` script which is present inside `scripts` directory.
-Follow below instructions to run CSW services:
+See [here](https://tmtsoftware.github.io/csw/apps/csinstallation.html) for how to install csw-services using coursier (cs).

-* Run `./scripts/csw-services.sh start` command to start all the CSW services i.e. Location, Config, Event, Alarm and Database Service
+* Run `csw-services start -e` command to start all the CSW services i.e. Location, Config, Event, Alarm and Database Service
-* Run `./csw_services.sh start --help` to get more information.

-Note:
-`csw-services.sh` script reads `csw.version` property from `project/build.properties` file and uses that version for starting CSW services.

 See [csw-services](https://tmtsoftware.github.io/csw/apps/cswservices.html) for more information.

+Alternatively, you can run `scripts/csw-services.sh start -e`, which uses coursier to run the version of csw-services declared by this project in project/build.properties.

 ## Running the galil-prototype applications